apache/datasketches-website/index.md

         <span class="fa fa-database fa-4x"></span>
         <h2>Big Data</h2>
       </a>
-      <p class="text-justify">This library has been specifically designed for Big Data systems:
+      <p class="text-justify">This library has been specifically designed for big data systems.
-      Hadoop, Druid, and Hive sketch adaptors,
+      Included are adaptors for Hadoop Pig and Hive, which also can be used as examples for other systems, and many other capabilities typically required in big data analysis systems.
-      a Memory package for managing large off-heap memory data structures, additional protection of sensitive user identifiers by special handling of hash seeds, additional reduction of memory consumption with a front-end sampling, and compact binary storage.</p>
+      For example, a Memory package for managing large off-heap memory data structures.</p>
     </div>

     <div class="col-md-4">